 Brian White | August 14, 2017 | Personal Injury

 Texas is not one of the safest states for pedestrians.
 In 2016, a total of 678 pedestrians died in the Lone Star State.
 This is an increase of 21.5% from 2015.
 Motorists, pedestrians, and third parties have been at fault for these accidents in the past.
 In the event that a motorist strikes a pedestrian and causes injury or death, the driver may face civil and/or criminal consequences depending on liability.
-Speak to an attorney if you find yourself in this situation in Houston.
+Speak to an attorney if you find yourself in this situation in Harris County.

 The circumstances of the pedestrian accident will decide whether the driver is guilty of criminal acts.
 Some pedestrian collisions stem from pure negligence, while others result from gross negligence or intent to harm.
 If the driver broke the law in any way that contributed to the crash, he or she could end up in the criminal courts.
 Examples include driving while intoxicated, engaging in a hit-and-run, or reckless driving.

 The courts will consider these behaviors criminal if they resulted in the injury or death of another person.
 Criminal penalties for hitting a pedestrian can range from community service to jail time depending on the severity of the wrongdoing and its effects on the injured party.
 Drivers may face hefty fines and permanent criminal records.
 Some drivers could end up with “vehicular manslaughter” convictions and several years in prison.

 The state brings criminal charges against a driver, not the injured party or surviving family.
 It is up to the state to prosecute a driver after striking a pedestrian if the state believes the driver is guilty of some crime relating to the accident.
 The driver may receive notice of a civil case filed against him or her at the same time as an ongoing criminal investigation.
 The state of Texas allows both types of cases to exist simultaneously.